 - How rare is colon cancer in a 25 year old?

-- How rare is it for a 12yo to get oral cancer?
+- How rare is it for someone to get pancreatic cancer?